Noah-droid/segura/docs/process.md

 - Always implement webhook handling for reliable payment status updates
 - Webhook endpoints must be publicly accessible
 - Return HTTP 200 OK to acknowledge webhook receipt
+- The `initialize` endpoint is for programmatic payment flows, while `initialize-request` (Hosted Checkouts) provides a redirect-based checkout experience

 See [Test Cards](./cards.md) for test payment data to use during integration.